 Anything we find can be copied via our document delivery service, Lawdocs, for which there is a charge.

 As well as answering queries about the current legal situation we can help with historical enquires.
 We keep superseded editions and original legislation so, if for example, you need to know what a section of an act was on a certain date or what the 14th edition of Chitty on Contracts said on a specific subject, we can trace this for you.

 The Law Society believes in being open about what we do and so make a lot of information available via our website.
 We can search the Law Society's Council, Board and Committee documentation to find information about policy decisions or responses by the Law Society.

 Requests for information that may be found within the Society's Corporate Archive should be emailed to the library and are dealt with under the Law Society's Freedom of Information Code of Practice.

-There is no charge for any research taking us less than 30 minutes to carry out.
-For research taking longer there is a charge.
+There is no charge for any research taking us less than 30 minutes to carry out (apart from premium research, see below).